Profile Bayesian Optimization for Expensive Computer Experiments: Synthetic Examples

-Our second stationary example is the 3D ``Kyger3D'' function, defined in Supplement~\ref{supp:functions}.
-We begin with $n=15$ and end with $m=35$.
+Our second stationary example is the 3D ``Kyger'' function, defined in Supplement~\ref{supp:functions}.
+We begin with $n=15$ and end with $m=45$.
 Results are shown in Figure~\ref{fig:comparisons3D}.
-Unsurprisingly, LHS and BO struggle to estimate the profile optima, but this time PEI performs just as poorly.
-BO and PEI have narrower uncertainty intervals than LHS, but at the cost of sufficient coverage.
-To explain PEI's poor performance, Figure~\ref{fig:acqestkyger} shows an estimated $\hat{T}(x^\star)$ from a single starting design for both PBO and PEI.
-PBO provides an effective estimate of the true $T(x^\star)$ (shown in black) with high accuracy and tight uncertainty across the full control parameter range.
-In contrast, PEI overfocuses on the global minimum, spending half of its budget in this area.
-The lack of exploration over the control parameter leads to poor estimation of profile optima that are not near the global optima.
-PEI favors exploitation over exploration, leading to these clustered acquisitions.
+The top left panel, which displays the convergence of AvgCI, now shows convergence of PBO at widths much narrower than BO or PEI.
+While the coverage of PBO is slightly below target (top right panel), no method has ideal coverage regardless of their ending AvgCI.
+The lower two panels show PBO has measurably better convergence of RMSE and ending RMSE compared to the remaining methods.
+Figure~\ref{fig:Tstar3D} shows the estimated $T(x^\star)$ for a single run of PBO and PEI.
+Due to the exploitative nature of PEI---similar to its predecessor, EI---it overfocuses on the global minimum, spending over half of its acquisition budget in this region.
+This leads to a lack of exploration and poor estimation of the remainder of the $T(x^\star)$.
 PBO performs better because its two-stage ``explore then exploit'' acquisition procedure strikes an effective balance.